 This page is updated regularly.
-It outlines some useful violence against woman and girls (VAWG)-related information for Lambeth residents and practitioners during current public health measures to manage the impact of coronavirus.
+It provides useful information on violence against woman and girls (VAWG) support for Lambeth residents and practitioners during the context of coronavirus.

 Survivors of domestic abuse and sexual violence may feel particularly alone and at risk during self-isolation.
-If you’re in Lambeth, you can get confidential advice and support via the Gaia Centre.
-The centre can also support you with options around safe housing and legal advice for survivors.
+If you’re in Lambeth, you can get confidential advice and support from the Gaia Centre.
+They can also support you with options around safe housing and legal advice.

 See the following about service delivery during this time, also translated into 11 languages: